danielvarga/transformer-as-swarm/README.md

 # Transformer as swarm

 A recurrent transformer operating in a 3D latent space, solving MNIST classification tasks.
-Can also be interpreted as form of swarm intelligence.
+Can also be interpreted as a form of swarm intelligence.

 In the following examples, a binary classification task is solved.
 Initially, the members of the swarm are placed at the foreground pixels of an MNIST image.
 If the swarm settles left, the image is a 5; if right, it's a 6.